ljfp/NASASpaceAppsChallenge2025/README.md

 ### 1. Prepare the EC2 host (one-time)

-1. Launch an EC2 instance (Ubuntu 22.04+ or Amazon Linux 2023) with inbound access to TCP 8000 (or front it with an ALB/NGINX if you prefer port 80/443).
+1. Launch an EC2 instance (Ubuntu 22.04+ or Amazon Linux 2023) with inbound access to TCP 80 (or front it with an ALB/NGINX if you prefer TLS on 443).
 2. Install system packages:

    ```bash